Working with Terrain

 Terrain Data Interpolation

 The Terrain object will use double-linear interpolation when querying a height located between two data points in a raster file and when determining line-of-sight intersections with terrain.
 This is accomplished by computing the height of a point as the average from four corners that use individual pixels contained within the terrain raster file.
-This is demonstrated in the image below where FreeFlyer uses double-linear interpolation to form the four triangles and visualize them with a PointGroup.
+This is demonstrated in the following image where FreeFlyer uses double-linear interpolation to form the four triangles and visualize them with a PointGroup.

 Four triangles Terrain Double-linear Interpolation Method